cjohansen/pharmacist/README.md

 ```

 Pharmacist will know that the `:token` parameter came from the `::auth` source,
-retry it without caching, and then retry the playlist.
+re-fetch it without caching, and then retry the playlist with a fresh token.

 ## Caching